MuhammadAliArsalan/ArduPilot-related-stuff/Start.md

 ### 3. RUN MAVPROXY WITH MAP AND CONSOLE

-Run this cmd in the command prompt.
-This is the MAVproxy relay command:
+Run this cmd in the command prompt:

 * mavproxy.py --master=tcp:127.0.0.1:5760 --console --map